openpassphrase/opp/docs/source/configuration.rst

     starting from issue time.
 After expiration, the token will not be accepted and users will have to login to generate a new token.

-    .. note:: This setting does not affect the web app session expiration.
+    .. note:: This setting can be overridden for a particular login session via the :ref:`authenticate` API call.
-        By design, sessions expire immediately upon closing the browser.